CopernicaMarketingSoftware/Documentation/Yothalot/installation.md

 # Installation

-Yothalot uses [GlusterFS](http://www.gluster.org/) as its distributed file system and [RabbitMQ](https://www.rabbitmq.com/) for its communication.
+Yothalot uses [GlusterFS](http://www.gluster.org/) as its distributed file system and [RabbitMQ](https://www.rabbitmq.com/) for its internal communication.
-Before you can use Yothalot you need to have these installed and configured.
-This page provides some installation guidelines for these packages and provides links to various resources.
+Therefore, before you can use Yothalot you need to have these installed and configured.
+This page provides some installation guidelines for both packages and provides links to various resources.
+It of course also discusses how Yothalot itself can be installed and configured.

 ## Installation and configuration of GlusterFS

+GlusterFS is a distributed file system that should be configured before Yothalot can be used.
 The GlusterFS project contains a large amount of documentation on how to setup and configure GlusterFS.
 A quick install guide of GlusterFS can be found [here](http://gluster.readthedocs.org/en/latest/Quick-Start-Guide/Quickstart/).
 A more in-depth guide is available [here](http://gluster.readthedocs.org/en/latest/Install-Guide/Overview/).
 We advise you to follow the steps described over there for your use case to setup your GlusterFS cluster.

-If you have GlusterFS installed and configured you have to mount the file system on the machines that you want to include in the Yothalot cluster.
+If you have GlusterFS installed and configured you have to mount the GlusterFS file system on the machines that you want to include in the Yothalot cluster.
 Every Yothalot node needs access to the file system.
 You can make a mount point with the following
 command: